08 Aug Taking Care of Children when you Have Back Pain

 Many back pain patients are prideful and don’t want to ask for help.
 But when there are children involved that need care, you can’t let your pride get in the way.
 If your pain is preventing you from doing everything you need to do for your kids, don’t be afraid to ask a friend or family member for help.

-Inspired Spine’s minimally invasive procedures are revolutionizing the way doctors and patients approach spinal surgery by offering shorter operating times, less risk, and lowered pain levels.
+Inspired Spine’s minimally invasive keyhole procedures are revolutionizing the way doctors and patients approach spinal surgery by offering shorter operating times, less risk, and lowered pain levels.
 These procedures are often performed on an outpatient basis with no overnight hospital stays required.
 Contact us today to learn more about our procedures (Inspired OLLIF Surgery and Inspired MIS-DTIF Surgery), or find a provider in your area using our online tool.